It’s your responsibility to pay your Council Tax bill on time. If you don’t, you could lose your right to pay by instalments.

 - are unable to pay

-- have appealed to the Valuation Office against your council tax band
+- have appealed to the Valuation Office Agency against your Council Tax band

 - have appealed against our decision to hold you liable

 To avoid your case going to court, you must pay in full (including the £28 costs).
-You can pay now here.
+You can pay online here.

 If you don’t have a valid defence to attend court and can’t pay in full, you can make a payment arrangement with us before the court hearing.